 CQRM member institutions will use their own meritocratic criteria to select participants to attend the 2015 institute, and must notify CQRM of their choices by February 27, 2015.

 Students, fellows and junior faculty who are not sure if they will be selected, or who attend non-member organizations, should apply directly to CQRM through the open pool.
-The link to the application form for the open pool will be activated in September.
+The application form for the open pool is being finalized, and the link will be activated in early October.
 The deadline for applications will be November 14th 2014.
 Applicants will be notified of the outcome in December.
 CQRM will cover the costs of participation, lodging, and meals for successful applicants.
 Attendees will be responsible for their own transportation costs to and from Syracuse University.